emqx/emqx-docs/en_US/bridge/bridge-kafka.md

-# Steam Data into Kafka
+# Stream Data into Kafka

 ::: tip